top of page

 We aim to build lasting relationships on a foundation of trust.
 That starts with ensuring our expertise is complementary and we can provide funding that aligns with your short and long-term goals.
 We work with startups in our "sweet-spot" for growth, which not only minimizes our risk as a lender, but also eliminates any need to dilute your equity.
 Best of all, you and your founding team remain entirely in control of the business you've worked so hard to build.

-True to our ethos, we don’t require stock warrants with any of our loans.
-Warrants are complex, inconvenient, and require giving up ownership — we simply don’t believe they serve the best interests of our borrowers.
+True to our ethos, we rarely ask for warrants with any of our loans.
+Warrants are complex, inconvenient, and require giving up ownership.

 At Lighter Capital, we focus on helping young startups grow without taking away their valuable equity.
 Check out our non-dilutive debt financing solutions that can give you the runway you need to create new paths to a lucrative and successful exit.